lukejw12/Fathomless/README.md

 11/16/25 - implemented rough layout for custom sized items with inventory management

 11/17/25 - Introduuced rotatable fish for inventory managment

+11/19/25 - Autosort, Fishing, Dock, and More changes and polishing